Non-Salary and Deferred Compensation for Employees Policy 620

 |Related Policies:||UNC Policy Manual § 300.2.14;

-SAAO-II & Other EPA Employment Terms & Conditions Policy #625;
+SAAO-II & Other EHRA Employment Terms & Conditions Policy 625;

 |Effective Date:||February 17, 2011|

-This policy applies to all UNCSA EPA employees.
+This policy applies to all UNCSA EHRA employees.

-A. “Non-Salary Compensation” means all forms of compensation outside of customary wage and fringe benefits provided by UNCSA to all EPA employees.
+A. “Non-Salary Compensation” means all forms of compensation outside of customary wage and fringe benefits provided by UNCSA to all EHRA employees.

 1. Non-salary compensation may take the form of vehicles, club memberships, special campus services or benefits, and other items, all of which must be job related.